Private Full Day Tour to Easter Island

 Stop 1

-the white sand beach where the first king, Hotu Matu'a, landed.
-A sacred place that was a royal spa, guarded by the majestic moai of Ahu Nau Nau.
+The white sand beach where the first king, Hotu Matu'a, landed.
+A sacred place that was once a royal resort, guarded by the majestic moai of Ahu Nau Nau.
 History and paradise in one place.

 2